 GMO vs. Non-GMO feeds

-There are many reasons to choose Daily Dose Equine's premium roasted feeds over big name, mass-produced brands.
-Let's start with our healthful, non-GMO ingredients.
-We use oats, barley, non-GMO soybeans, hay, flaxseed and black-oiled sunflower seed to make nutritious and tasty combinations for your horse.
-Our vitamin/mineral mix is non-GMO as well!
-We stay away from things such as GMO wheat, soybean meal, corn and distiller’s grains because these ingredients have been linked to health problems such as hormone imbalance, insulin resistance and more.
-We ensure only the best ingredients get to your horse.
+There are many reasons to choose Daily Dose Equine LLC's premium feeds over big-name, commercial brands.
+Let's begin with our healthful, non-GMO verified ingredients.
+We use oats, barley, timothy hay, alfalfa hay, peas, flaxseed and black-oiled sunflower seed to create nutritious and tasty feed blends for your horse.
+Our vitamin/mineral mix is non-GMO as well.
+We steer clear of ingredients such as GMO wheat, soybean meal, corn and distiller’s grains because those ingredients have been linked to health problems such as hormone imbalance, insulin resistance and more.
+We ensure only whole foods are delivered to your horse.

-Another great reason to go with Daily Dose feeds is that we roast all the grains and the non-GMO soy.
-Why is roasting ideal?
-Passing oats and barley through an extremely hot flame (2600 degrees Fahrenheit!) burns off bacteria, mold and other nasty chemical contaminants from each kernel.
-This makes them safe to consume and more digestible.
-Find these roasted oats and barley in our Senior, Sweet ‘n Safe, Achiever and Foal feeds!
-Additionally, roasting soybeans kills off unwanted urease enzymes and trypsin inhibitors while simultaneously making the protein, fat and amino acids in the beans easier to digest.
+Another benefit of Daily Dose EquineR LLC feeds is that we roast all our grains and where used, the non-GMO soy.
+Why is roasting so beneficial?
+Passing oats and barley through an extremely hot flame (2600 degrees Fahrenheit) burns off bacteria, mold and other nasty contaminants from each kernel.
+This renders them safe to consume and more digestible.
+Find these roasted oats and barley in our Senior, Sweet ‘N Safe, Non-GMO Achiever and Non-GMO Foal Achiever feeds Additionally, roasting soybeans kills off unwanted urease enzymes and trypsin inhibitors while simultaneously making the protein, fat and amino acids in the beans easier to digest.

 The total package:

 In our feeds, we add a non-GMO vitamin and mineral mix with probiotics that is balanced and chelated for bioavailability.
 The vitamins are present in high levels to influence proper functioning of the equine metabolism.
 Our product line boasts two feeds and four forage balancers so that we can tailor a diet to a wide array of equine needs.
-There are plenty other non-GMO products on the market, but they typically only address one type of horse for calories or non-structural carbohydrates, and few of these products can stand alone nutritionally.
+Other non-GMO products on the market typically only address one type of horse for calories or non-structural carbohydrates, and few of these products can stand alone nutritionally.
 With Daily Dose, you get the total package in each of our feeds.

 So what are GMOs?